View NASA’s Top 100 Images for 2022 – Part 6

 French President Emmanuel Macron delivers remarks prior to meeting with Vice President Kamala Harris and NASA Administrator Bill Nelson for an Earth briefing, Wednesday, Nov.
 30, 2022, at the Mary W. Jackson NASA Headquarters building in Washington.
 Administrator Nelson and Vice President Harris met with French President Emmanuel Macron to highlight space cooperation between the United States and France.
 Photo Credit: (NASA/Keegan Barber)

-NASA's SpaceX Crew-3 astronaut Tom Marshburn participates in a STEM demonstration during a visit to Amidon-Bowen Elementary School, Thursday, Dec.
+NASA's Crew-3 astronaut Tom Marshburn participates in a STEM demonstration during a visit to Amidon-Bowen Elementary School, Thursday, Dec.
 8, 2022, in Washington.
 Photo Credit: (NASA/Keegan Barber)

 NASA Administrator Bill Nelson and NASA's SpaceX Crew-3 Raja Chari, left, and Mark Vande Hei, right, answer questions from students during their visit to Amidon-Bowen Elementary School, Thursday, Dec.
 8, 2022, in Washington.
 Photo Credit: (NASA/Keegan Barber)